Why Do Brazilians Speak Portuguese And Not Spanish?

 Going back to the late 15th century, many European navigators explored the Atlantic searching for new lands.
-Explorers included Christopher Columbus crossed, John Cabot, Ferdinand Magellan, Giovanni da Verrazzano, and Pedro Álvares Cabral.
+Explorers included Christopher Columbus, John Cabot, Ferdinand Magellan, Giovanni da Verrazzano, and Pedro Álvares Cabral.

 Soon after Columbus discovered America, Spain rushed to secure sovereignty over it before any other country could do the same.
 Unfortunately for them, Portugal decided to embark on a journey to America as well.

 In 1494, Spain and Portugal signed the Treaty of Tordesillas, which would divide their claims along a line of demarcation between the two empires.
 Spain would gain access to all lands west of the line.
 On the other hand, Portugal was free to conquer everything to the east.

 Needless to say, there was much more land to be explored west of the line.
 Because of that, Spain was able to colonize most of what we know today as Latin America.
 And that is why countries such as Argentina, Chile, Panama, and Costa Rica speak Spanish.

 Colonization of Brazil

 And so, Spain started to colonize everything west of the Treaty of Tordesillas.
 Meanwhile, Portugal got only a small piece of land off the Atlantic.
 This amount of land was basically just the coast of Brazil, represented by the southeast and northeast regions of today.

 At the beginning of the colonization of Brazil, Portugal’s main interest was the brazilwood, a useful type of tree found here.
 Watch teacher Lennon’s video on Why Brazil is Called Brazil to learn more about that.
 However, another product became more and more economically interesting to Portugal: sugarcane.